DataDog/integrations-core/helm/README.md

 This check monitors Helm deployments through the Datadog Agent.

 Helm supports multiple storage backends.
-The default in v3 is Kubernetes secrets, in v2 it is configmaps.
-Both are supported by this check.
+In v3, Helm defaults to Kubernetes secrets and in v2, Helm defaults to ConfigMaps.
+This check supports both options.

 ## Setup